andyweizhao/diaclms/README.md

 This seminar series takes place at Heidelberg University on Tuesdays from 15:15 to 16:45, in INF 325 / SR 24 during the winter seminster of 2023.

+## Organization
+In each lecture, there will be two presentations that cover the same topic, but each presenter should choose a different paper or a textbook chapter to prepare his/her presentation.
+Please make sure to mark your selected papers/chapters in "References" when blocking your time slots.

 ## Useful Links
 - Join us at Discord: https://discord.gg/PpwbcYyX
 - Fill out time slots for presentations https://shorturl.at/hRZ01